-Hopefully that answers the question of why you need to understand how to construct graphs.
+Hopefully the preceding paragraph answers the question of why you need to understand how to construct graphs.
 Even though in real life you don't walk around with graph paper and a pencil to make the decisions you face, graphing is vital in math and in other walks of life.
 Regardless of the absence of graph paper, graphs indeed are everywhere.

-For example, when a scientist goes out and collects data or measures things, he or she arranges the data as x and y values.
-Typically, the scientist is looking for some kind of general relationship between these two values to support his or her hypothesis.
+For example, when scientists go out and collect data or measure things, they arrange the data as x and y values.
+Typically, scientists are looking for some kind of general relationship between these two values to support their hypotheses.
 These values can then be graphed on a coordinate plane to show trends in data.
 A good scientist may show that the more you read this book, the more you understand pre-calculus!
 (Another scientist may show that people with longer arms have bigger feet.
 Boring!)

-Digesting basic terms and concepts
+Basic terms and concepts

-Graphing equations is such a huge part of pre-calc, and eventually calc, so we want to review the basics of graphing before we get into the more complicated and unfamiliar graphs you see later in the book.
+Graphing equations is a huge part of pre-calc, and eventually calc, so we want to review the basics of graphing before we get into the more complicated and unfamiliar graphs you see later in the book.

 Although some of the graphs in pre-calc will look very familiar, some will be new - and possibly intimidating.
 We're here to get you familiar with these graphs so that you can study them in detail in calculus.
-However, the information in this chapter is mostly information that your pre-calc teacher or book will assume that you remember from Algebra II.
+However, the information in this chapter is mostly information that your pre-calc teacher or book assumes that you remember from Algebra II.
 You did pay attention then, right?

-Each point on the coordinate plane on which you construct graphs - made up of the horizontal, or x-axis, and the vertical, or y-axis, creating a plane of four quadrants - is called a coordinate pair (x, y), which is often referred to as a Cartesian coordinate pair.
+Each point on the coordinate plane on which you construct graphs - made up of the horizontal (x-) axis and the vertical (y-) axis, creating a plane of four quadrants - is called a coordinate pair (x, y), which is often referred to as a Cartesian coordinate pair.